-List of Nifty 50 Companies to learn Nifty Constituent Stocks by Weightage (Updated): Nifty 50 is the benchmark index of the National stock exchange (NSE) in India.
+Nifty 50 Companies List: Nifty 50 is the benchmark index of the National stock exchange (NSE) in India.
 Basically, an index is the stock exchange creating a portfolio of the top securities held by it based on market capitalization in the respective category (entire market or sector-wise).

 These indexes are useful because they provide investors and companies with a reliable benchmark.
 They have also been used as an investment strategy.
 In these cases, Investment Managers just set up their fund portfolios to simply track the index.
 They use the same portfolio as the index in an attempt to gain similar market returns.

 Indexes play an important role as they also stand in the representation of a country’s market and economy.
 Today, we observe NSE’s benchmark index namely the Nifty 50.
 We take a look at the companies they have included along with the weights assigned to each.

 Nifty 50 Companies List – NSE Benchmark Index

 The Nifty 50 index tracks the behavior of the top 50 blue-chip companies as per market capitalization that are traded on the National Stock Exchange.
 Although the index includes only 50 of the 1600 companies that trade on the NSE it captures 66% of its float-adjusted market capitalization.
 Therefore, it is considered a true reflection of the Indian stock market.